[FAQ Index] [To Section 9 - Migrating to OpenBSD] [To Section 11 - The X Window System]

 # pwd /home # ls -laR ftp total 5 dr-xr-xr-x 5 root ftp 512 Jul 6 11:33 . drwxr-xr-x 7 root wheel 512 Jul 6 10:58 .. dr-x--x--x 2 root ftp 512 Jul 6 11:34 etc dr-xr-xr-x 2 root ftp 512 Jul 6 11:33 pub ftp/etc: total 43 dr-x--x--x 2 root ftp 512 Jul 6 11:34 . dr-xr-xr-x 5 root ftp 512 Jul 6 11:33 .. -r--r--r-- 1 root ftp 316 Jul 6 11:34 group -r--r--r-- 1 root ftp 40960 Jul 6 11:34 pwd.db ftp/pub: total 2 dr-xr-xr-x 2 root ftp 512 Jul 6 11:33 . dr-xr-xr-x 5 root ftp 512 Jul 6 11:33 ..

-It is not necessary to give additional startup options to ftpd to allow anonymous connections.
-The preceding steps of creating the 'ftp' user and configuring the relevant directories with the correct permissions are enough.
-However, to stop anonymous connections it isn't necessary to undo everything.
-Just restart ftpd with the -n option included.
+It is not necessary to give startup options to ftpd to allow anonymous connections; the preceding steps of creating the 'ftp' user is sufficient.
+However, to stop anonymous connections it isn't necessary to undo everything, just restart ftpd with the -n option included.
 Anonymous connections are then disabled.

 By default, when logging in by ftp, users can change to any directory on the filesystem that they have access to.
 This may not be desirable in some cases.
 It is possible to restrict what users may see through ftp sessions by chrooting them to their home directory.